Buda Castle: Ottoman Era

 After the Battle of Mohács, the medieval Kingdom of Hungary collapsed.
 The Ottoman Turks occupied the evacuated town on 11 September 1526.
 Although Buda was sacked and burned, the Royal Palace was not damaged.
 Sultan Suleiman the Magnificent carried away all the bronze statues (the Hunyadis, Pallas Athene and Hercules) with him to Constantinople.
 The statues were destroyed there in a rebellion a few years later.
-The Sultan also took many volumes from the Corvina library.
+The Sultan also took many volumes from the Bibliotheca Corviniana.

 In 1529 the Ottoman army besieged and occupied Buda again, and the palace was badly damaged.
 On 29 August 1541 Buda was occupied again by the Ottomans, without any resistance.
-Buda became part of Ottoman Empire and the seat of the Eyalet of Budin.
+Buda became part of Ottoman Empire and the seat of the Budin Eyalet.
 The original German and Hungarian population left the city, immigrants from the Ottoman Empire and the Balkan peninsula came to their place.

 Although Turkish travel writers wrote enthusiastically about the beauty of the palace of the Hungarian kings, the new Ottoman government let the palace decay.
 It was partially used as barracks a storage place and stables, and otherwise it stood empty.

 The palace was called Iç Kala ("Inner Castle") and Hisar Peçe ("Citadel") by the Turks.
 The name of the cour d'honneur was "Seray meydani".
 The favourite nickname of the complex was "Palace of the Golden Apples".

-The economic decline of Buda the capital city during the Ottoman conquest characterised by the stagnation of population, the population of Buda was not larger in 1686, than the population of the city two centuries earlier in the 15th century.
+The economic decline of Buda was characterised by the stagnation of population, which was not larger in 1686, than the population of the city two centuries earlier in the 15th century.
 The Ottomans allowed the Hungarian royal palace to fall into ruins.
-The amortised palace was later transformed into a gunpowder storage and magazine by the Ottomans, which caused its detonation during the siege in 1686.
-The original Christian Hungarian population didn't feel secure during the Ottoman conquest, their numbers significantly shrank in the next decades, due to their fleeing to the Habsburg ruled Royal Hungary.
+The disused palace was later transformed into a gunpowder storage and magazine by the Ottomans, which caused its detonation during the siege in 1686.
+The original Christian Hungarian population did not feel secure during the Ottoman conquest, their numbers significantly shrank in the next decades, due to their fleeing to the Habsburg ruled Royal Hungary.
 The proportion of the population who were of Jews and Gypsy families increased during the Ottoman rule in Buda.

 In the era between 1541 and 1686, the Habsburgs tried to re-capture Buda several times.
 Unsuccessful sieges in 1542, 1598, 1603 and 1684 caused serious damage.
 The Ottoman authorities repaired only the fortifications.
 According to 17th-century sources, many buildings of the former Royal Palace were roofless and their vaults collapsed.
-Nonetheless the medieval palace mostly survived until the great siege of 1686.
+Nonetheless, the medieval palace mostly survived until the great siege of 1686.